Indraprastha Institute of Information Technology, Delhi: Governance

-The University partnered with Infosys in 2016 to establish the 'Infosys Centre For AI'.

 Academics

 Admission

-The B.Tech admissions to various programs of IIIT-D are done through Joint Admission Counselling Delhi (JAC Delhi) together with Indira Gandhi Delhi Technological University for Women, Delhi Technological University, Netaji Subhash University of Technology and Delhi Skill and Entrepreneurship University on the basis of JEE Main rank.
+The B.Tech. admissions to various programs of IIIT-D are done through Joint Admission Counselling Delhi (JAC Delhi) together with Indira Gandhi Delhi Technological University for Women, Delhi Technological University, Netaji Subhash University of Technology and Delhi Skill and Entrepreneurship University on the basis of JEE Main rank.

-B.Tech admission to Computer Science and Design (CSD) program can also be done through IIIT-D's direct admission process using UCEED rank.
+B.Tech. admission to Computer Science and Design (CSD) program can also be done through IIIT-D's direct admission process using UCEED rank.
 Some seats of the CSD program are reserved for direct admission process using the UCEED rank as of 2021.

-B.Tech admission to Computer Science and Social Sciences (CSSS) program can also be done on the basis of class XII marks (with Mathematics being a mandatory subject in class XII).
+B.Tech. admission to Computer Science and Social Sciences (CSSS) program can also be done on the basis of class XII marks (with Mathematics being a mandatory subject in class XII).
 Some seats of the CSSS program are reserved for direct admission using this process as of 2021.

 Candidates availing direct admission to the CSD & CSSS programs must be from NCT of Delhi.

-B.Tech admission of foreign nationals/OCIs/POIs/NRIs is done through DASA.

-For M.Tech admissions, both GATE score and B.Tech CGPA/percentage are considered for shortlisting purposes.
-Final merit list is obtained after a coding test and interview of shortlisted students at IIIT-Delhi campus.

 Rankings

 Internationally, IIIT-Delhi was ranked 351–400 in Asia on the QS World University Rankings of 2023.
 It was ranked 601–800 in the world by the Times Higher Education World University Rankings of 2023, 177 in Asia in 2022 and 188 among emerging economies.

-In India, IIIT-Delhi was ranked 56 among engineering institutes by National Institutional Ranking Framework (NIRF) in 2020.
+In India, IIIT-Delhi was ranked 85 among engineering institutes by National Institutional Ranking Framework (NIRF) in 2023.

 IIITD was ranked 14th among engineering institutions in India in 2020 by India Today.

 Library

-The Library and Information Center of the Institute is housed in a separate building and is automated with the help of RFID Technology with EM security.
-The library is on the first floor and has a large collection of print and electronic media in areas including Computer Science, Electronics and Communications, Mathematics and Statistics, Humanities and Sciences.
+The Library and Information Center of the institute is housed in a separate building and is automated with the help of RFID Technology with EM security.
+The library is on the first floor and has a large collection of print and electronic media in areas including computer science, electronics and communications, mathematics and statistics, humanities and sciences.
 A common study area for students is on the ground floor and several labs are on the upper floors.
 As of 2019, the library contains 10000+ books, 10000+ Ebooks and 700+ Kindles.
 There is also a reading room facility open 24 hours per day.